 \subsection{RF Signal Transformation and Feature Representations}

 A central challenge in RF-based perception is learning discriminative features from raw I/Q streams.
-Visual time-frequency representations have become a standard connection to modern machine learning. \begin{itemize} \item \textbf{Spectrograms via STFT} provide localized energy distributions over time and frequency, exposing cues such as center frequency, bandwidth, dwell time, and hop rate that correlate with device and mode.
+Visual time-frequency representations have become a standard connection to modern ML. \begin{itemize} \item \textbf{Spectrograms via STFT} provide localized energy distributions over time and frequency, exposing cues such as center frequency, bandwidth, dwell time, and hop rate that correlate with device and mode.
 They have proven effective inputs for Convolutional Neural Networks (CNNs) and detectors. \item \textbf{Power Spectral Density (PSD)} offers frequency content but discards temporal dynamics; \textbf{scalograms} (wavelets~\cite{grossmann1984decomposition}) and \textbf{Wigner–Ville distributions}~\cite{cohen1995time} trade off resolution, cross-terms, and interpretability. \item \textbf{Alternative encodings}, such as Frequency-Domain Gramian Angular Fields (FDGAF)~\cite{bai2020intelligent}, map 1D spectra into 2D images to better preserve amplitude/temporal structure; \textbf{wavelet scattering}~\cite{bruna2013invariant} has also shown promise for bias removal and transient capture on RF benchmarks. \end{itemize}

-Empirical evidence suggests spectrogram-based models are more robust than raw 1D I/Q pipelines under low SNR and co-channel interference, particularly in Industrial, Scientific, and Medical (ISM) bands congested by Wi‑Fi and Bluetooth. \cite{rfuav, fu2024radio, medaiyese2022wavelet}
+{Empirical evidence suggests that spectrogram-based models are more robust than raw 1D I/Q pipelines under low SNR and co-channel interference, particularly in Industrial, Scientific, and Medical (ISM) bands congested by Wi-Fi and Bluetooth~\cite{rfuav, fu2024radio, medaiyese2022wavelet}.}